keylime/keylime/docs/rest_apis.rst

     :>json string hash_alg: Used hashing algorithm.
     :>json string enc_alg: Used encryption algorithm.
     :>json string sign_alg: Used signing algorithm.
+    :>json string verifier_id: Name of the verifier that is used.
+(Only important if multiple verifiers are used) :>json string verifier_ip: IP of the verifier that is used.
+    :>json int verifier_port: Port of the verifier that is used.
+    :>json int severity_level: Severity level of the agent.
+Might be `null`.
+Levels are the numeric representation of the severity labels.
+    :>json string last_event_id: ID of the last revocation event.
+Might be `null`.

 .. http:post::  /v1.0/agents/{agent_id:UUID}